gitlabhq/gitlabhq/CONTRIBUTING.md

    See the instructions in that document for help if your MR fails the "license-finder" test with a "Dependencies that need approval" error.

-## Changes for Stable Releases

-Sometimes certain changes have to be added to an existing stable release.
-Two examples are bug fixes and performance improvements.
-In these cases the corresponding merge request should be updated to have the following:

-1. A milestone indicating what release the merge request should be merged into.
-1. The label "Pick into Stable"

-This makes it easier for release managers to keep track of what still has to be merged and where changes have to be merged into.
-Like all merge requests the target should be master so all bugfixes are in master.

 ## Definition of done

 If you contribute to GitLab please know that changes involve more than just